amepas/lab_wiki/Lab-Wiki.md

 The Vertaix lab uses PyTorch for the majority of its machine learning computing needs.
 For a list of official PyTorch tutorials, please visit this page: https://pytorch.org/tutorials/

 Instructions for installing PyTorch can be found here: https://pytorch.org/get-started/locally/

+## Programming Workflow
+Here we provide some tools and tips for streamlining your development workflow.

+### Visual Studio Code
+VSCode, is a versatile, open-source code editor with many extensions and plugins that can enhance the programming experience.
+One useful VSCode extension for streamlining the development workflow is **Remote - SSH**.
+This extension allows users to open remote folders and edit the files directly on VSCode (i.e., you can work directly on the cluster).
+In addition, users can drag-and-drop files from their local machine into a remote folder or download remote files onto their local machine, avoiding the need for `scp` commands.

+### GitHub Copilot
+GitHub Copilot is an AI pair programmer that offers autocomplete-style suggestions as you code.
+You can receive suggestions from GitHub Copilot either by starting to write the code you want to use, or by writing a natural language comment describing what you want the code to do.
+GitHub Copilot analyzes the context in the file you are editing, as well as related files, and offers suggestions from within your text editor.

+GitHub Copilot is available as an extension in Visual Studio Code, Visual Studio, Neovim and the JetBrains suite of IDEs.
+Instructions for installing CoPilot can be found [here](https://docs.github.com/en/copilot/getting-started-with-github-copilot).
+Copilot demos: [1 min](https://youtu.be/IqXNhakuwVc), [16 min](https://youtu.be/B9DKv09IfT4)

+Students can use Copilot for free!
+Sign up for the Github student developer pack [here](https://education.github.com/pack?WT.mc_id=academic-88217-leestott) using your school email, and once your application is approved, connect your Github account to Copilot in the [Settings](https://github.com/settings/copilot) of your account.

 ## Coding Guidelines